muziejus/javascripting-english-major/1-environment.md

 Atom is written by the people at GitHub, so it’s pretty easy to link the two together.
 In fact, that’s the main reason I encourage you to install Atom.

-First, you have to get the url of the repository you forked a few steps ago:
+First, you have to get the URL of the repository you forked a few steps ago:

 `https://github.com/YOURUSERNAME/javascripting-english-major-project`